xyproto/orbiton/README.md

 ## Build and format

-* Press `ctrl-space` to build or export the current file.
+* Press `ctrl-b` to build or export the current file.
 * Press `ctrl-w` to format the current file, in an opinionated way.
 If the current file is empty, a "Hello, World!" template will be inserted, for some file extensions.
 * If a build or export returns an error code and the status message is not specific enough, the last called command can be run from the command line with `$(o -l)`, to get more details. `o -l` can be used to preview the command.